Smoothing Methods for Automatic Differentiation Across Conditional Branches: Related Work

 Some problem-independent (black-box) estimators are given in~\cite{nesterov2017random}, therein referred to as \emph{gradient-free oracles}.
 The authors analyze the convergence of a scheme introduced in Chapter 3.4 of~\cite{polyak1987introduction}, which estimates the descent direction through directional derivatives, calculated by a randomized version of finite differences where each input dimension is perturbed simultaneously.
 We will make use of the first of these gradient-free oracles for comparison in the evaluation, where it is also briefly introduced in \secref{sec:gradient_estimators}.
 Due to the lack of a commonly used name for this estimator, we abbreviate it as PGO (Polyak's Gradient-Free Oracle).
 A similar construction using non-directional finite differences is proposed in~\cite{suh2022bundled}.

 We note that sampling-based schemes for stochastic programs, like SPA and REINFORCE, can also be applied to the case of deterministic objective functions by introducing artificial perturbations to the program inputs.
 If these perturbations are sampled from a normal distribution, their estimates approach the gradient of the convolution integral from \eqref{eq:smooth_program_si} as the number of samples approaches infinity.
-In other words, the gradient estimators, just like SI, approximate the convolution of the gradient with a Gaussian.